What is Dropshipping and How Does It All Work in 2025?

 Standing out from the competition

 One of the most attractive aspects of dropshipping is that it has very low overhead costs compared to other businesses.
-However, these low overhead costs aren’t just attractive to you, but to many other entrepreneurs stepping out on their own.
-You’re not the only person who is going to have a great idea!
+However, these low overhead costs aren’t just attractive to you, but to many other entrepreneurs.
 Not only that, but it’s rare to have exclusive deals with suppliers, meaning your competition can approach them and sell your exact same products.

 The public view of dropshipping and scammers